dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 <mark style="background: #AD21D9;">ArrayAdapter:</mark>
 - Works with Arrays
-- Can handle any Java Object as input
+- Can handle objects as input
 - Uses the ``.toString()`` method of the ``JavaObject`` to obtain text for list item.

 <mark style="background: #AD21D9;">SimpleCursorAdapter:</mark>